buhrmi/buhrmi/README.md

 ## Hi there 👋

 I'm a web developer person thingy.
-You can watch me do weird things [on Twitch](https://twitch.tv/buhrmitv) (back soon).
+I like doing weird things [on Twitch](https://twitch.tv/buhrmitv) for fun and profit (back soon).

 ## Current projects